 Wikipedia | Bible Maps | Google Maps

-Midianites were nomadic, so their lands are somewhat undefined
+Midianites were nomadic, so lands are somewhat undefined

 -